simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-01-microbit-pins.md

 ![microbit-alligator-input-output](assets/microbit-alligator-input-output.png)

-One of the pins can be used to power devices 3.3 volts (3v3).
+One of the pins can power sensors with 3.3 volts (3v3).

 ![microbit-alligator-3v3](assets/microbit-alligator-3v3.png)